15 sustainable staycations and eco-retreats in Gloucestershire

 Wildwood Bluebell near Moreton-in-Marsh

-Set within acres of ancient woodland amongst swathes of bluebells, primroses and babbling streams, Wildwood Bluebell offers a magical glamping experience in Gloucestershire.
+Set within acres of ancient woodland amongst swathes of bluebells, primroses and babbling streams, Wildwood Bluebell offers a magical glamping experience in the Cotswold countryside between Moreton-in-Marsh and Stow-on-the-Wold.
 Munday’s Meadow accommodates up to 24 guests in six bell tents, each equipped with fairy lights, lanterns and handmade cushions, with a large, decked area for socialising and both indoor and outdoor cooking facilities.

 Meanwhile, those looking for a more secluded stay can cosy up in one of two shepherd’s huts in the Bluebell Wood.
 Each hut sleeps two and comes with sheepskin rugs and wood-burning stoves to keep guests warm, as well as a shared outdoor safari shower — with keen-eyed visitors often able to spot deer, foxes and badgers in the surrounding woods after dark.